openstack/freezer/README.rst

 -------

-As a general rule, when you execute a restore, the application that writes or reads data should be stopped.
+As a general rule, when you execute a restore, the application that writes or reads data should be stopped so that during the restore operation, the restored data is not inadvertantly read or written by the application.

 There are 3 main options that need to be set for data restore

-File System Restore:
+file system Restore:

 Execute a file system restore of the backup name adminui.git::